Kasia Figiel Kasia Figiel

 Leveraging Data Science to Address Important Questions

-This blog post is the first of nine in a follow-on to our “The future of computational social science is Black” series, about a Summer Institute in Computational Social Science organized by Howard University and Mathematica.
+This blog post is the first of eight in a follow-on to our “The future of computational social science is Black” series, about a Summer Institute in Computational Social Science organized by Howard University and Mathematica.
 It continues to bring the power of computational social science to the issues of systemic racism and inequality in America.
 This marks the third iteration of the successful SICSS model being hosted by a Historically Black College or University.

 Read More